MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

   // custom-scheme-without-host:path/to/resource has origin of custom-scheme-without-host:path/to/resource
   // For WebResourceRequested event, the request URIs and filter URIs with custom schemes
   // will be normalized according to RFC3986.

-  // `schemeName` is the name of the custom scheme to register.
+  // The name of the custom scheme to register.
+  [propget] HRESULT SchemeName([out, retval] LPCWSTR* schemeName);
+  [propput] HRESULT SchemeName([in] LPCWSTR schemeName);

-  // If `isSecure` is set, the scheme will treated as a secure context like https.
+  // Whether the scheme will treated as a secure context like https.
+  [propget] HRESULT IsSecure([out, retval] BOOL* isSecure);
+  // Set if the scheme will treated as a secure context.
+  [propput] HRESULT IsSecure([in] BOOL isSecure);

   // If `isCorsEnabled` is set, the scheme will be allowed for requests subject to
   // CORS rules as specified in https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS.
   // If it is not set, CORS requests with this scheme will be blocked.
+  [propget] HRESULT IsCorsEnabled([out, retval] BOOL* isCorsEnabled);
+  // Set CORS enabled for the scheme.
+  [propput] HRESULT IsCorsEnabled([in] BOOL isCorsEnabled);

   // If `isCspEnabled` is set, the scheme is allowed to be used for requests
   // that are subject to CSP including from itself as specified in
   // https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP
   // If not set, such CSP subject requests will be blocked.
+  [propget] HRESULT IsCspEnabled([out, retval] BOOL* isCspEnabled);
+  // Set CSP enabled for the scheme.
+  [propput] HRESULT IsCspEnabled([in] BOOL isCspEnabled);

-  // `allowedOrigins` is the array of origins that are allowed to use the scheme,
+  // List of origins that are allowed to use the scheme,
   // subject to cross origin restrictions.
   // Origins are specified as a string in the format of scheme://host:port.
   // `*` wildcard can also be used on origins.
   // For example, "http://*.example.com:80".
   // Any origin from the custom scheme itself is allowed by default.
 If the
   // array is empty, no other origin except origins from same scheme are allowed.
-  HRESULT AddRegistration([in] LPCWSTR schemeName,
-                          [in] BOOL isSecure,
-                          [in] BOOL isCorsEnabled,
-                          [in] BOOL isCspEnabled,
-                          [in] UINT allowedOriginsCount,
-                          [in] LPCWSTR* allowedOrigins);
+  HRESULT GetAllowedOriginsList([out] LPCWSTR** allowedOriginsList, [out] UINT32* allowedOriginsListCount);
+  // Set the list of origins that are allowed to use the scheme.
+  HRESULT SetAllowedOriginsList([in] LPCWSTR* allowedOriginsList, [in] UINT32 allowedOriginsListCount);
 }

+// This is the ICoreWebView2StagingCustomSchemeRegistrationCollection Staging interface [uuid(6ba6f68e-e7dc-4903-a3cc-6a047b6dcb61), object, pointer_default(unique)]
+interface ICoreWebView2StagingCustomSchemeRegistrationCollection : IUnknown {
+  /// Gets the `ICoreWebView2StagingCustomSchemeRegistration` located in the
+  /// `ICoreWebView2StagingCustomSchemeRegistrationCollection` at the given index.
+  HRESULT GetValueAtIndex([in] UINT32 index,
+                          [out, retval] ICoreWebView2StagingCustomSchemeRegistration** registration);

+  /// Inserts a `ICoreWebView2StagingCustomSchemeRegistration` into the
+  /// `ICoreWebView2StagingCustomSchemeRegistrationCollection` at the given index.
+  HRESULT InsertValue(
+      [in] ICoreWebView2StagingCustomSchemeRegistration* value);

+  /// The number of `ICoreWebView2StagingCustomSchemeRegistration`s in the collection.
+  [propget] HRESULT Count([out, retval] UINT32* count);
+}

 [uuid(ac52d13f-0d38-475a-9dca-876580d6793e), object, pointer_default(unique)]
-interface ICoreWebView2EnvironmentOptions3 : IUnknown {
+interface ICoreWebView2StagingEnvironmentOptions : IUnknown {
+  /// Collection of custom scheme registrations [propget] HRESULT CustomSchemeRegistrar(
-  [propget] HRESULT CustomSchemeRegistrar([out, retval] ICoreWebView2CustomSchemeRegistrar** schemeRegistrar);
+      [out, retval] ICoreWebView2StagingCustomSchemeRegistrationCollection** schemeRegistrar);
 }
 ```